 Ok, I will admit it, I was not a huge fan of this house when me moved in… it’s kind of quirky (yea, I know, much like me) and just so… BEIGE.
 Not that there’s anything wrong with that.
 I’m just not a fan of beige for me..especially “this” shade.
 I just found it kind of depressing.
-Luckily I have been able to work through it by designing our own touches to it and now see this place for the treasure that it is.
+Luckily I have been able to work through it by designing some spaces in it and am starting to see this place for the treasure that it is.
 I couldn’t get over how much an entry way transformation was needed though….

-One of those “touches” is our new (to us) entry way.
-It lacked… well… anything.
+One of those spaces needing some help is the new (to us) entry way.
+It lacked well… anything.

 Totally boring… am I right?

 A few years ago I had a friend post a picture on my Facebook page of coat racks made of ladders.
 I wanted to find the original to link to it, but had no luck.
-I did happen to have some luck finding old wooden ladders in the shipping container so I went for trying creating it in my own way.
+I did happen to have some luck finding old wooden ladders in my shipping container though, so I went for trying creating it in my own way.

-Can I just tell you that this is one of those times when having no idea what you’re in for is a good thing as I might have moved this project to another day otherwise….
+Can I just tell you that this is one of those times when having no idea what you’re in for is a good thing?
+I might have moved this project to another day far in the future otherwise….
 Taking apart a ladder is not an easy task.

-I knew wanted to preserve the look of the ladder and that top step.
-However, with the way I wanted to use the back and have it on the wall, I couldn’t leave it attached and had to get it off.
-Looking underneath is how to do that.
+I knew I wanted to preserve the look and feel of the ladder and that top step.
+However, with the way I wanted to use the back half, and have it flat on the wall, I couldn’t leave it attached and had to get it off.
+Looking underneath is you figure that out.

 There were a lot of rivets to drill out.
-Once I got those out, I worked on securing the top shelf for hanging on the wall.
+Once I got those out, I worked on securing that top shelf for hanging on the wall.
 I figured the easiest way to do that was to brace it.
-So I leveled it and screwed and glued blocks of wood to the ladder frame.
+So I leveled it all out, then screwed and glued blocks of wood to the ladder frame.

 I reattached the top step and brought everything inside to have a preliminary look at the layout.